kevinweber/wbounce/readme.txt

 == Changelog ==

+= 1.5 =
+* Work in progress: Template engine to override templates.

 = 1.4.0.1 =
 * Improved CSS to hide scrollbars in some browsers.
 Note: To hide scrollbars in all browsers completely, use the following custom CSS: .wbounce-modal .wbounce-modal-sub { overflow: hidden; }